Aartidhupad/Thumbnail-Quality-Checker/README.md

 This project allows users to upload any thumbnail image and get an instant prediction of its quality.
 It demonstrates AI, computer vision, and large-scale data processing in a practical web application.

-Features
+🚀Features

 ✅ AI-Powered Thumbnail Classification

 ✅ Predicts Good or Bad Quality

 ✅ Analyzes Visual Features: brightness, contrast, color vividness, text readability, sharpness, clutter, and presence of human faces

 ✅ Clean Web Interface using Flask and Bootstrap

 ✅ No Login Required – fully privacy-friendly

 ✅ Instant Predictions – runs directly in the browser

-Installation
+🔧Installation

 1️⃣ Download ZIP from GitHub & Extract

     No extra configuration needed.

 2️⃣ Run the Project

     python app.py

 3️⃣ Open in Browser

     http://127.0.0.1:5000/

-How to Use
+🗝️ How to Use

-Open the web app in your browser
+1.Open the web app in your browser

-Upload a thumbnail image
+2.Upload a thumbnail image

-Click Predict
+3.Click Predict

-The system will show whether the thumbnail is Good or Bad
+4.The system will show whether the thumbnail is Good or Bad